vitelabs/vite-wiki/docs/api/rpc/register.md

 | &#x2713;|  &#x2713; |  &#x2713; |future version| &#x2713; |

 ## register_getRegisterData
-Return the composed request data to register a new super node
+Return the composed request data for registering a new super node in the specified consensus group

 - **Parameters**:

   * `Gid`: Consensus group ID
-  * `string`: The node name of block producer
+  * `string`: The super node name
   * `Address`: The account address of block producer

 - **Returns**: